cscjjk/cscjjk.github.io/index.md

 - *Comb and etc.*     (HNTSC 2005)

 ## Coach for ACM/ICPC in SYSU-school of ISE
-  I am the head coach for ACM/ICPC in our department.
+  I am the head coach for the trainning of ACM/ICPC in our department.
   Please contact me if you are a student from ISE who want to join the tranning.